Understanding Projectile Motion with Derivations

 • After Collision (Deals with the Separation of the bodies)

-For Before Collision (Vapp) : The velocity component which supports the approach i.e. that component feels as if bodies should approach each other, is positive
+For Before Collision (Vapp): The velocity component that supports the approach, i.e., that component that feels as if bodies should approach each other, is positive.

-For After Collision (Vsep) : The velocity component which supports the separation i.e. that component feels as if bodies should get separated from each other, is positive
+For After Collision (Vsep): The velocity component that supports the separation, i.e., that component that feels as if bodies should get separated from each other, is positive.

 Writing Velocity of approach (Vapp) first :